X0U8/Gixplay/README.md

       <ul>
   <li>
     <b>Import & Export Analytics Data:</b> Analytics data can be shared or backed up in the same way as playlists.
-    To export, simply click the <b>Export</b> button and the app will copy an <b>encrypted data string</b> to your clipboard.
+    To export, simply click the <b>Export</b> button and the app will copy or show to download a txt file that contains an <b>encrypted data string</b>.
   </li>

   <li>
     To import data, click the <b>Import</b> button.
-A modal will open where you can paste the encrypted text and confirm.
+A modal will open where you can paste the encrypted text or put the txt file there and confirm.
     <br />
     <b>Important:</b> importing will <b>override your existing analytics data</b>, so make sure to export your current data first if you want a backup.
   </li>